 5. The Eiffel Tower

-Waste to Wonder Park: At 60 feet, the miniature Eiffel Tower is the tallest installation in Waste to Wonders Park.
-40 tonnes of automobile scrap is used including diesel tanks and clutch plates
+Waste to Wonder Park: At 60 feet, the miniature Eiffel Tower is the tallest installation in Waste to Wonder Park.
+40 tonnes of automobile scrap are used, including diesel tanks and clutch plates

 6. The Leaning Tower of Pisa

-Real: The Leaning Tower is the bell tower located in Pisa in Italy.
+Real: The Leaning Tower is the bell tower located in Pisa, Italy.
 The tower derives its name because of its nearly four-degree lean.
-The lean of the structure began during construction in the 12th century due to soft ground which could not properly support the structure’s weight.
-In 1990, the tilt reached 5.5 degrees after which remedial work was done between 1993 and 2001 which reduced the tilt to 3.97 degrees.
+The leaning of the structure began during construction in the 12th century due to soft ground, which could not adequately support the structure’s weight.
+In 1990, the tilt reached 5.5 degrees, after which remedial work was conducted between 1993 and 2001, reducing the tilt to 3.97 degrees.
 The top floor houses seven bells, one for each note of the musical scale.

-Waste to Wonder Park: The 25-foot-high Leaning Tower of Pisa replica used more than 10 tonnes of waste.
-Cycle rims make the arches, old pipes are used to make the pillars, and scrap metal sheets are used to make formations under the arches.
+Waste to Wonder Park: The 25-foot-high Leaning Tower of Pisa replica was constructed using more than 10 tonnes of waste.
+Cycle rims are used to create the arches, old pipes are utilised to form the pillars, and scrap metal sheets are used to construct the formations beneath the arches.

 7. Taj Mahal, India